Elizabeth Cotten

-Elizabeth "Libba" Cotten (née Nevills; January 5, 1893 – June 29, 1987) was an American folk and blues musician.
+Elizabeth "Libba" Cotten (née Nevills; January 5, 1893 – June 29, 1987) was an influential American folk and blues musician.
 She was a self-taught left-handed guitarist who played a guitar strung for a right-handed player, but played it upside down.
-This position meant that she would play the bass lines with her fingers and the melody with her thumb.
+This position meant that she played the bass lines with her fingers and the melody with her thumb.
 Her signature alternating bass style has become known as "Cotten picking".
+NPR stated "her influence has reverberated through the generations, permeating every genre of music."

-She was inducted into the Rock and Roll Hall of Fame as part of the Class of 2022 as an early influence.
+Her album Folksongs and Instrumentals with Guitar (1958), was placed into the National Recording Registry by the Library of Congress, and was deemed as "culturally, historically, or aesthetically significant".
+The album included her signature recording "Freight Train", a song she wrote in her early teens.
+In 1984, her live album Elizabeth Cotten Live!, won her a Grammy Award for Best Ethnic or Traditional Folk Recording, at the age of 90.
+That same year, Cotten was recognized as a National Heritage Fellow by the National Endowment for the Arts.
+In 2022, she was posthumously inducted into the Rock and Roll Hall of Fame, as an early influence.